11 Most Popular Australian Dog Breeds

 In addition to being easy to train, these dogs have lots of energy and love being outside with their owners.

-8. Australian Cattle Dog
+7. Australian Cattle Dog

-The Australian Cattle Dog is another popular Australian dog breeds.
+The Australian Cattle Dog is another popular Australian dog breed.
 Originally bred as a working dog on farms, this energetic and intelligent animal thrives on physical activity.
 They also make great companions thanks to their strong work ethic and tendency to bond closely with their owners.

 Like many Australian dog breeds, these animals are known for their loyalty and love of physical activity.
-If you want a dog fond of spending time outdoors, consider adopting an Australian Cattle Dog.
+If you want a dog that is fond of spending time outdoors, consider adopting an Australian Cattle Dog.

-9. Australian Kangaroo Dog
+8. Australian Kangaroo Dog

 The Australian Kangaroo Dog is a medium-sized, short-haired Australian dog breed developed to hunt kangaroos.
 The breed is the Blue Heeler, Red Heeler, or Queensland Heeler.